StevenCederrand/Rendering-Engine/readme.md

 Task list
 - [ ] Deferred Rendering
 - [ ] Obj Parsing - Steven
+> The fileloader class contains the obj parser.
+Here we read the file, line by line.
+Find and collect the different useful sets of data, i.e vertices, uv's and even normals.
+We place them into their own std::vector.
+When reading the faces we lookup the specific vertices, uvs and normals, and place them into the std::vector for triangles.
 - [ ] Height Map - Ludwig
 - [ ] Normal Mapping - Steven
 - [ ] Shadow Mapping - Ludwig